/weave

 otherwise have shipped), the §4c application table (every edit item APPLIED or

-DISPATCHED with links), and a delta vs the prior weave. brain_store the
+state transitions, and a delta vs the prior weave. brain_store the

 conclusions.
 The next weave starts